 - free Dr.Bike session – first come, first serve

 - book an electrical item repair

-- donate your laptop to a local school or community project
+- donate your reusable laptop

 Around Hackney, there are 90 clothing banks where you donate clothes to our partnering charities:

 Map of clothes and textiles reuse banks